fatfingers23/mac-runelite-native-notifications/README.md

 # Native Mac Notifications
 ***This plugin only works on Mac OS***

-This replaces the current RuneLite Notifications with native mac notifications from the notification center.
-Will need to go into RuneLite settings and turn off Notifications.
-If not double notifications will show.
+This replaces the current RuneLite notifications with native mac notifications from the notification center.

 ## Developer notes
 During development notifications will show that they come from Java.
-But should say RuneLite in production since it is bundled.
+But will say RuneLite in production since it is in a app bundle.

-# How to turn off RuneLite Default notifications
+# If you get double RuneLite notifications
-1. Open settings and type 'Runelite'.
+1. Open settings and type 'RuneLite'.
 2. Click the gear.
 3. Look under Notification Settings.
 Disable "Enable tray notifications"